itcssec/wordfence2cloudflare/README.md

 # Wordfence to Cloudflare
 Description: This plugin enhances the security of your WordPress website by seamlessly integrating Wordfence and Cloudflare.
-It automatically synchronizes blocked IPs from Wordfence and adds them to a specified list in Cloudflare, providing an additional layer of protection against malicious traffic.
+It automatically synchronizes blocked IPs from Wordfence and adds them to the Cloudflare firewall blocked list, providing an additional layer of protection against malicious traffic.

 Features: